 The official must work a minimum of four sessions at the event for which they are requesting travel assistance.

-The official must have worked at least twelve sessions at a minimum of four PVS sanctioned meets during the 12 months immediately preceding the request for reimbursement.
+The official must have worked at least twelve sessions at a minimum of four SCS sanctioned meets during the 12 months immediately preceding the request for reimbursement.
 Approved and Observed meets are not valid for these purposes.

-The official must notify the PVS Officials Chair of the intent to request a reimbursement upon acceptance to officiate at the designated meet, and prior to the date of the meet.
+The official must notify the SCS Officials Chair(s) of the intent to request a reimbursement upon acceptance to officiate at the designated meet, and prior to the date of the meet.
+The official must provide a copy of the acceptance letter for the designated meet.

 Meets held within the geographical boundaries of PVS are not eligible for reimbursement.
 How many sectional meets, Pro Series meets and National level meets are hosted in Irvine.
-If we put this in the policy we will be severly limiting officiating opportunities.
+If we put this in the policy, we will be severely limiting officiating opportunities.

 Completed PVS requests for travel assistance are due not later than thirty (30) days after the competition for which travel assistance is being requested.
 Replace with our policy